SmartReco: Detecting Read-Only Reentrancy via Fine-Grained Cross-DApp Analysis: Discussion

 \subsection{Detection on deployed contracts}

-\system{} primarily targets the deployed, on-chain contracts, as ROR can only occur during interactions between on-chain DApps.
-Besides, simulating real DApp interactions, such as obtaining a user's balance or a token price, in an off-chain environment is difficult.
+\system{} primarily targets the deployed, on-chain contracts, as simulating real DApp interactions, such as obtaining a user's balance or a token price, in an off-chain environment is difficult.
 In the meantime, we would like to note that for DApps and their smart contracts before deployment, \system{} can utilize existing united test suites or fuzzers to generate transactions and perform detection, similar to existing research~\cite {liu2022finding}.
 Additionally, detecting deployed contracts is with high-value, as it can help the DApp owners find risks in advance and take measures to reduce losses.
 For example, deploying a new contract and transferring the funds from the old contract to the new one.